Becoming financially independent and wealthy is the American dream. One of the best ways to achieve the American dream is by investing in real estate.

-My Final Thoughts on REITs vs Rental Properties
+My Final Thoughts on REITs vs Rental Property Investing

 Long-term investing in REITs and rental properties is profitable.
-There are pros and cons to each type of investment that you need to consider seeing which one is best for you.
+There are pros and cons to each type of investment, that you need to consider, before deciding if one is best for you.

 If you like a hands-off approach to real estate investing, then REITs may be for you.
 If you prefer a hands-on approach to real estate investing, then choose to buy rental properties.
 You can also choose to invest in REITs and rental properties.

 I would love to hear from you now please.
 What is your experience of REIT vs Rental property investing?
 Have you found one easier or more profitable than the other?
 Please add a comment below, I would be very grateful.